vvheritagevv/bsdNotes/pf_setup.rst

-Setting Up PF and Fail2ban on the server
+Setting up PF and Fail2ban on the server
 =========================================